quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Address Rewriting to Ensure Routing Stability

-Use of address rewriting to ensure routing stablity as an approach to simplify operational routing conceals client address changes and will therefore mask important signals that drive security mechanisms, and as such opens QUIC up to various attacks.

 While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or switches in the server infrastructure route using the address-port 4-tuple.
 If infrastructure routes on